micky2428/MarketSurveillance-v2/README.md

 2. **Google Drive Integration**: Initially, attempts were made to directly integrate with Google Drive API.
 However, due to stricter authentication requirements for native apps, Firebase was adopted as an intermediary for successful integration.

 3. **Text Recognition Model**: ML Kit was chosen for its ease of integration and suitability for mobile applications.
+Besides, it can recognize text in any Chinese, Devanagari, Japanese, Korean and Latin character set.
 Although alternatives like Google Docs offer text recognition capabilities, ML Kit's dedicated SDK for mobile development provided a more streamlined solution.

 ## References